raindogdance/FAQ/seed.md

 Typically you are presented with a mnemonic seed, a series of either 12 or 24 words from [this list](https://github.com/bitcoin/bips/blob/master/bip-0039/english.txt) - it is an encoded version of your seed made to be easy to read and store.
 The encoding method is detailed in [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki#), but effectively each word on the wordlist corresponds with a number, and thus your 12 word mnemonic is simply an easy to write representation of a large number (your seed).

-Many wallets carelessly label the mnemonic seed as just the 'seed' - take care, the mnemonic seed can be extended with an additional word (a passphrase), without which you cannot decode the actual seed (a 256 bit number) and thus, you cannot recover your bitcoin.
+Many wallets carelessly label the mnemonic seed as just the 'seed' - take care, the mnemonic seed can be extended with an additional word or sentence (a passphrase), without which you cannot decode the actual seed (a 256 bit number) and thus, you cannot recover your bitcoin.

 All seeds encoded using BIP39 actually consist of the mnemonic + a passphrase.
 More secure wallets (e.g Samourai Wallet) will give you the option to set a passphrase (not to be confused with a password). **If you use a passphrase and then forget it you will lose your bitcoin.**